JonathanSimon123/netflow-db/README.md

 # netflow-db
 Save netflow messages to a database for analysis.

-Supports gathering Netflow records in v5 or v9 format.
+Supports gathering Netflow records in V10 (custom template) format.
 At the moment, only MySQL is supported as a back end database.

 This enables users to perform pivot-table operations on the data in Excel.

 Required:
-* Python 3.5
+* Python 2.7
-* ipaddress module
+* Spark 2.3
 * Oracle MySQL Connector

 <pre>